FredDude2004/For-Sadie/README.md

 # For-Sadie

-#### Editing My Creative Task
+### Editing My Creative Task
 Click on the folder named "Creative Task" and in there are four files, <br>

-<b><u>This text will be bold and underlined</u></b>

 <b u>SPOILER - Character Sheet and Plot.pdf:</b>    This has what a planned out before I wrote anything (I tried just going for it and it felt illegal) <br>
 <b u>SPOILER FREE - Character Sheet.pdf:</b>        Just has a basic character sheet so you can keep track of everyone, and see what I was picturing in my head when describing them <br>
 <b u>Creative Narrative RD - HONR 391.pdf:</b>      You can read the story right here, <br>
 <b u>Creative Narrative RD - HONR 391.docx:</b>     You can download this File to edit my terrible grammar.

 ## Digital Media fast